byjg/php-anydataset-json/docs/simple.md

 # Simple Manipulation

 This is the simplest way to manipulate a JSON file.
-You can read the JSON file and iterate over the rows.
+You can read the JSON file and iterate over the rows without explicitly defining fields.

+## Example with a Simple JSON Array

+When your JSON is a simple array of objects, you can iterate directly without specifying a path.

+example1.json:
 ```json
 [
    {